palindromed/Bot-HandOff/README.md

 //=========================================================
 // Hand Off Setup
 //=========================================================
+/**
+MongooseProvidor is using a mongo db connection string.
+It is looking for this this variable in your environemnt:
+    MONGODB_PROVIDER
+**/
 const mongooseProvider = new bot_handoff.MongooseProvider();

 // Replace this function with custom login/verification for agents